XinaBoxSamples/LoRa-Excel-Data-Streamer/README.md

 #### The "Sender" End
 This .ino file is the one that is connected to ... your environment.
-- Download the sender.ino file and make a project in Arduino with this file.
+- Download the src/sender.ino file and make a project in Arduino with this file.
 - It is prepared for the CR03 radio, so if you have a CR02, then change "915E6" to "868E6".
 And if yu are using the CR01, then change "915E6" to "433E6".
 - Connect the IP01 and the other CR0x using a connector.
 Insert into your computer.
 - In Ardunio select Board: "Arduino Pro or Pro Mini" and then select Processor: "ATmega328P (5V, 16Mhz)"